What Type Of Joint Is The Sagittal Suture

 Skull Development

 At birth, the bones of the skull are not fully fused.
 Instead, they are separated by sutures and fontanelles (soft spots).
 This allows the skull to be flexible during childbirth and to expand as the brain grows.
-The sagittal suture is one of the major sutures that facilitate this growth.
+The sagittal suture is one of the major sutures that support this growth.

 Cranial Growth